2006

 ● 8-8-2006: Jews who criticize Israel are sometimes accused of being “self-hating.”
 It seems to me, just the opposite, that speaking out when you believe your country is wrong is necessary for self-respect.

 [Later note (1-5-2024): One could reply this way to proponents of the self-hating-Jew idea: “If your political opponents gained power and instituted governmental policies that you opposed, would you not speak out against those policies?
-And would you then be a self-hating Jew?
+And wouldn’t you then be a self-hating Jew?
 No?
 But if your speaking out against governmental policies you disagree with does not make you a self-hating Jew, why should my speaking out against governmental policies I disagree with make me a self-hating Jew?”

 In the strange event that the interlocutor denied that he would speak out against policies he opposed, or that, if he did so, then he, too, would be a self-hating Jew, you could say this: “The point is that I don’t disagree with all of the government’s policies; I agree with some of them.
 But if you hate yourself, you hate everything you do; you don’t hate some things and like other things” . . ..]